ericmoritz/wsdemo/README.md

 There are two components in wsdemo_bench.
 The first component is `supervisord`

-wsdemo_bench communications with Supervisord to start and stop each server before each benchmark.
+wsdemo_bench communicates with Supervisord to start and stop each server before each benchmark.

 On the machine that you are running the servers on do the following: